Jesusdasilva2001/linux-utilities/README.md

 - `./ls -a`: List all contents, including hidden files
 - `./ls -H`: List contents with sizes in a human-readable format

+## `mkdir` - Make Directory

+- `./mkdir -p`: Create parent directories if they don't exist
+- `./mkdir -m mode`: Set the file mode (permissions) of the created directory

 ## `snip` - Snippet Manager